ArcGIS Blog

 Tag tips

-Since an overall Search considers everything on the item overview, it’s not important to use word tags that may already appear in your item title, summary, or description.
-Tags may be more effective if they are used to logically and uniquely identify items you may want to discover separately from other items.
+Since an overall search considers all text in the item overview, it’s not important to use tags that may already appear in your item title, summary, or description.
+Tags may be more effective if they are used to logically and uniquely identify items you may want to discover separately from other items, however they do contribute to search rankings.

 For example, for items belonging to departments, tag using the department name (“Planning Department”).
 For tagging items pertaining to individual projects use the name of the project (“Memorial Hospital Construction”), or tag using themes (“habitat protection”), or anything else that might be used for search.
 A little thought about how you and other organization members may want to discover items will help come up with a list of useful tags.